Skip to contents

 • cancel: total number of tasks interrupted with the cancel() controller method.

-• warnings: total number of tasks with one or more warnings.
+• warning: total number of tasks with one or more warnings.

 Method cancel()